lifsys/utilisys/README.md

 ## Version History

-- 0.1.6: Prepared for PyPI update
+- 0.1.7: Prepared for PyPI update
+  - Updated version number in setup.py and PKG-INFO
+  - Updated changelog in README.md
+  - Minor improvements and bug fixes
+- 0.1.6: Previous PyPI update
   - Updated version number in setup.py and PKG-INFO
   - Updated changelog in README.md
   - Minor improvements and bug fixes